revanurambareesh/forexInsights/README.md

 ## Data Scraped

 Data scraped from web is more than **1GB**.
 To save upload time scraped data is **not** uploaded here.
-Kindly check out *.gitignore* file more details.
+Kindly check out *.gitignore* for file more details.
 All the data has been collected from public domain websites after *obeying* ROBOTS.TXT.

 ##### Author: **Ambareesh Revanur**  ([more](https://in.linkedin.com/in/ambareeshr))